Creating and Running React Projects with ServBay

 if you prefer Yarn or pnpm as your package manager.

-- You may also use
+- You can also use

-Optional: Modify the React Project Content
+Editing React Project Content (Optional)

 Open the